gonfva/kubeadm-example/README.md

 AWS_PROFILE=gonzalo_personal_projects packer build -var-file=packer/region-dublin.json packer/centos.json
 ```

-Once you get a new AMI, you can change it in the vars.yml as with the other stuff
+Once you get a new AMI, you can change it in the vars.yml and in roles/infra/files/variables.tf as with the other stuff

 ## Usage
 It's good practice to pass the name of the profile in our AWS credentials